“My name’s Abraham. I’m 27 years old. I’m from a family of seven. It’s a really big family. We believe in family and culture.”

 “The way my doctor explained how Oxbryta worked, it was very straightforward.”

-“And then, of course, my hemoglobin levels also increased.”
+“And then, my hemoglobin levels also increased.”

 “It was where I needed to be.”